natashamcintyre/gilded-rose/README.md

 ## Breaking the Spec Down

-SellIn - number of days to see the item
+Sell_in - number of days to see the item
 Quality - how valuable the item is
 End of day, both values are lowered.

-When SellIn = 0, quality degrades 2*
+When Sell_in = 0, quality degrades 2*
 0 <= Quality <= 50

 Special Cases: